pakueamb/My-New-Setup-Steps/Unity3D-VScode-ArchLinux-Guide.md

-<p>I managed to make it work and do my Unity development on Linux, but right now, I can only build for Linux platforms.</p>
+I managed to make it work and do my Unity development on Linux, but right now, I can only build for Linux platforms.

-1. Install UnityHub, Visual Studio Code, .Net, mono and other complementary packages<br>
+1. Install UnityHub, Visual Studio Code, .Net, mono and other complementary packages
-<code>sudo pacman unityhub code dotnet-sdk mono mono-tools mono-msbuild mono-msbuild-sdkresolver mono-addins</code>
+`sudo pacman unityhub code dotnet-sdk mono mono-tools mono-msbuild mono-msbuild-sdkresolver mono-addins`

-1. Force programs to use mono frameworks<br>
+1. Force programs to use mono frameworks
-<code>sudo echo "FrameworkPathOverride=/lib/mono/4.7.1-api/" >> /etc/environment</code>
+`sudo echo "FrameworkPathOverride=/lib/mono/4.7.1-api/" >> /etc/environment`

 3. Open VScode and configure as needed.